Duanyll/duanyll.com-hexo/source/wiki/uestc-internet/en.md

   - Please make sure the WAN port of the router is connected to the wall network port, and the LAN port is connected to the computer or other devices.
 If the wall network port is mistakenly connected to the LAN port, only one device will be able to access the internet.

 - **I don't know my broadband account or password.**
+  - **Update: The password for China Telecom broadband accounts activated in September 2024 is 12345678.**
   - The broadband account for China Mobile is usually `SCXY` followed by your mobile number, and the password is the last 6 digits of your mobile number or a password you set yourself.
-The broadband account for China Telecom is usually your mobile number, and the password is the last 6 digits, the last 8 digits of your mobile number, or `123456`.
+The broadband account for China Telecom is usually your mobile number, and the password is the last 6 digits, the last 8 digits of your mobile number, or `12345678`.
   - If you don't know your broadband account and password, please call the ISP's customer service.
 The number `61831192` cannot help you retrieve your broadband account and password.
   - If you bind an incorrect account and password, there will be no prompt on the binding page.
 You will only see a login failure message after clicking the “电信登录” (Telecom Login) or “移动登录” (Mobile Login) button.